Faculty & Staff

 Dr. Shawn Lohse

 Rebecca holds a BA in Psychology and an MA in Counseling Psychology from the University of MN Duluth.
-She has been called by God to help students and has been doing so as a Guidance Counselor at LCA since 2005, helping students and families with college planning.
+She has been called by God to help students and has been doing so as a Guidance Counselor at LCA since 2005, helping students and families with post-secondary planning.

 Rebecca and her husband Mike have two children, Levi and Naomi and currently reside in Coon Rapids.
 One day Rebecca aspires to “support families and children more directly.
 This might include doing some in-home work with them or by providing foster care or maybe working in an orphanage.”